The saying goes prior preparation prevents poor performance and this is certainly the case when it comes to competing horses.

 Venue: Mullacott Event Centre, Ilfracombe

-Details: “This unaffiliated show has a large range of classes, from 50cm up to 105cm.”
+Details: “This unaffiliated show has a large range of classes, from cross poles up to 1m.”

 Visit equo.co.uk for full competition and training listings